Bestinvest ReviewOpen Account

 - Investment trusts.

-Bestinvest does not currently allow clients to open a demo account, although there is no minimum deposit amount to open a live account.
-Also, the broker’s website and the Bestinvest reviews posted elsewhere do not indicate that the broker currently offers an Islamic-type investment account, although it does have an Islamic ETF.
+Also, they don’t currently allow clients to open a demo account, although there is no minimum deposit amount to open a live account.
+Also, the broker’s website posted elsewhere do not indicate that the broker currently offers an Islamic-type investment account, although it does have an Islamic ETF.